Weekly Planning: 3 Must Dos & 2 Must Nots

-- Create the list at the end of the week
+- Create the plan at the END of the week

 - Calculate your open hours

 When you get to the next step, you're going to make a list of what you want to get done but the trick is to only use 3/4 of your open hours.
-This is because you need to save time for tasks like answering emails and phone calls.
+This is because you need to save time for everyday things like answering emails and phone calls.

 TIP: If your job requires you to be available for any incoming phone calls or clients/customers, you might only be able to plan for using half of your open hours.

 - Decide what you want to get done and write it down

 When you write something down, also include how long you think it will take to get it done.
 Be realistic.
 The goal here is under-promise and over-deliver so at the end of the week, you get the satisfaction of seeing everything on your weekly plan completed and scratched off the list.

 NOTE: People with strong Goal-Directed Persistence are driven to get a lot of things done.
 It's not uncommon for them to think "I'm sure I can get these ten things done in [xx] minutes."
-If that's you and you're often wrong about how long it takes to get things done, be aware that your brain is going to want to write down too much on this list.
+If that's you and you're often wrong about how long it takes to get things done, be aware that your brain is going to want to write down too much.

-- That weekly plan morphs into a GIANT MASTER LIST.
+- Don't let your weekly plan morph into a GIANT MASTER LIST.

 You may find that when you write out your weekly list that you start putting everything on it.
 If you find that you're writing down so much stuff that no human being could ever get it done in a week, that's a signal from your brain that it's overloaded.

-- Assigning a task to a particular day.
+- Don't assign a task to a particular day.

 Weekly planning is about doing your "big thinking" once.
 On Friday when you create your weekly plan, it may sound good to do the X task on Tuesday and the Y task of Thursday but that doesn't allow for any flexibility.
-What happens if Tuesday comes around and something's on fire?
+What happens if Tuesday comes around and something else needs your attention?

 Why support the brain?